 - a.
-All solicitations or advertisements for employment will state that the CCMHB and CCDDB adheres to Equal Employment Opportunity and Affirmative Action, and no advertisement for employment shall make reference to gender, except when gender is a bona fide occupational qualification. - b.
-Position advertisement shall include the following: - (i) Position title and classification: - (ii) A brief description of the job duties; - (iii) A brief summary of training, experience, knowledge and skills required for the position; and - (iv) Statement that the CCMHB/CCDDB is an EEO/AA/ADA Employer. - c.
+All solicitations or advertisements for employment will state that the County adheres to Equal Employment Opportunity and Affirmative Action and no advertisement for employment shall make reference to gender, except when gender is a bona fide occupational qualification. - b.
+Position advertisement shall include the following: - (i) Position title and classification; - (ii) A brief description of the job duties; - (iii) A brief summary of training, experience, knowledge and skills required for the position; and - (iv) Statement that the County is an EEO/AA/ADA Employer. - c.
 Advertisements about new or vacant positions shall be posted for the benefit of current employees who wish to apply for the position. - d.
 Each advertisement will include a date after which no applications or resumes will be accepted.
 If there are usually continual openings for that job classification, a deadline date does not need to be included in the advertisement. - e.
 Each advertisement announcing a vacant position shall be filed with the Office of the County Administrator. - 2-2.3 Application Process Each applicant shall complete an application which shall be signed to certify the truth of all statements contained therein.
 Deliberately false or misleading statements shall be grounds for rejection of an application or immediate termination if discovered after employment begins.
-References shall be checked.
+References shall be checked. - 2-2.4 Interviewing and Hiring Procedure Qualified applicants shall be notified of the time and place of the interview.
+Interviews shall be conducted by the Department Head.
+The Department Head may request the assistance of the County Administrator's Office in conducting the interview.
+Job applicants shall not be asked about the existence, nature, or severity of a disability.
+However, job applicants may be asked about their ability to perform specific job functions.
+Medical examinations or inquiries may be made but only after a conditional offer of employment has been made and only if required of all applicants for the position.
+In making employment decisions, the Department Head shall individually assess whether a qualified person with a disability meets the selection criteria.
+The selection criteria used to disqualify any individual must be job-related and consistent with business necessity.